Why Do Students Procrastinate?

 This can create a cycle of bad grades and low self-confidence that can be difficult for students to overcome.
 At a time when marks start to impact the post-secondary opportunities for students, this can lead to a lot of extra stress and frustration.

-How can you help your child beat the temptation to procrastinate?
-Check out these tips and find out how students can stop procrastinating and start being more productive.
+How can you help your child beat the temptation to procrastinate on homework?
+Check out these tips and find out how students can stop homework procrastinating and start being more productive.

 Big projects can be overwhelming at the outset.
 Help your child break the project down into manageable parts such as research, writing, and editing.
 Then, he or she can tackle each task step by step until the project is done.
 This will also help your child develop and practice his or her project planning and time management skills.